 Are there special requirements for the delivery or service of notices, for example, constable, sheriff or a registered process server, taped to the entrance, certified mail, etc.?

 Lease termination notices must be hand-delivered, and can be received by an adult person.
 In the event the tenant cannot be found at the property, the termination notice may be posted on the door.

 It depends on many factors but generally, it takes approximately 4-6 weeks to get possession.

 My tenant has not moved out and I was awarded possession by a judge.
 Can I lock my tenant out?
 How do I remove him?

-There is a 10 day right to appeal the judgment.
-After the 10 day period has passed, the landlord may file an Execution on the judgment with the court.
+There is a 10-day right to appeal the judgment.
+After the 10-day period has passed, the landlord may file an Execution of the judgment with the court.
 The Court will process the paperwork and either forward it to the attorney/landlord or the sheriff’s department.
 Once the sheriff’s fees are paid, the sheriff will make an appointment with the landlord to supervise the eviction and keep the peace.
 The sheriff will remove the tenant if necessary, but the landlord is required to provide the manpower to remove the belongings, if necessary.
 The sheriff will allow the landlord to change the locks once all of the tenant’s belongings have been removed.

 How do I tell if my tenant has “skipped” out of the apartment?

 Often times a tenant will leave without notice and leave property behind.
 The best way for the landlord to handle this is to go through the courts.
 It is generally up to the judge to determine if a property is in fact abandoned.

 Do I have to give the tenant notice before I enter the rental property?